Jason Itzler

-Jason Lubell Itzler (born February 23, 1967) is an American entrepreneur, attorney, and the founder of escort company, New York Confidential LLC.
+Jason Lubell Itzler (né Sylk; born February 23, 1967), also known as Mr. Based, is an American livestreamer, felon, and former prostitution ringleader.
+Itzler has an extensive criminal record, having been imprisoned multiple times for drug crimes, prostitution, assault, and money laundering and having been charged with aggravated assault with a weapon, burglary, and stalking in Florida.

-Early life
+Early life and education

-Jason Lubell Itzler was born Jason Lubell Sylk the only son of Ronnie Lubell and Leonard Allen Sylk.
+Jason Lubell Itzler was born as Jason Lubell Sylk and is the only son of Ronnie Lubell and Leonard Allen Sylk.
+Itzler is Jewish.
 Following his parents’ divorce, Itzler moved to New York with his mother.
-Jason was influenced growing up by his grandfather, Nathan Lubell, who was a founding partner in the Riviera in Las Vegas.
-He also owned an amusement park in Coney Island for his four young daughters to enjoy.
-Jason's mother eventually remarried Ron Itzler, a then prominent lawyer in the firm of Fischbein, Badillo, Wagner, and Itzler, and so the family moved to the suburbs of New Jersey.
-Growing up, Jason attended a number of private schools, including the Elisabeth Morrow School, the Dwight-Englewood School, the Hotchkiss School, and Tenafly High School.
+While growing up, Jason was influenced by his grandfather, Nathan Lubell, who was a founding partner in the Riviera in Las Vegas.
+Jason's mother remarried Ron Itzler, a lawyer in the firm of Fischbein, Badillo, Wagner, and Itzler, and so the family moved to the suburbs in New Jersey.
+Jason attended a number of private schools, including the Elisabeth Morrow School, the Dwight-Englewood School, and the Hotchkiss School.
 Jason spent many of his evenings at the New York Friars Club, and summers in the Catskills, where he worked as a cabana boy at the Concord Hotel.
-Jason graduated from The George Washington University with degrees in political science and art history.
-He was also a member of the fraternity, Zeta Beta Tau.
+Jason graduated from The George Washington University with a degree in political science and art history.

 Itzler enrolled in the Shepard Broad College of Law in the late 1980s and graduated with a J.D. in 1993.
+Itzler never took the Bar exam.

+Business ventures, prostitution ring, and criminal record

-While there he started a phone sex operation called M2 Communications, Inc., where he would charge $4.98-a-minute, and soon become a young millionaire.
+While in law school, he started a phone sex operation called M2 Communications, Inc., where he would charge $4.98-a-minute, soon becoming a young millionaire.
 The company averaged $1,500,000 a month.
 Due to his mother's untimely death from cancer in 1994, he abandoned his business and was eventually forced to declare bankruptcy in 1997.
-His next company was called SoHo Models.
-Itzler rented an 8,000-square-foot loft on the corner of Canal and Broadway in New York City to be one of the first companies to supply Webcam porn.
+His next company was called SoHo Models, one of the first companies to supply webcam pornography, which he ran out of a rented 8,000-square-foot loft on the corner of Canal and Broadway in New York City.